nimertz/MMAD_BikeShare/README.md

-# BikeShare
+# BikeShare Android app
-## Android app created during the 4. semester course Mobile App Development
+## Simple Android app created during the 4. semester course "Mobile App Development" of my BSc in Software Development

 * The App uses Google Sign-In so a SHA-1 fingerprint needs to be added to a Google API Console Project.
 * In addition the app uses Google Maps so a Google Maps API key is needed for seeing ride locations.